BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_03.md

 Before we leave this section of jungle, there is a broken building with some lights on to the left.

-**Meteor Grunt Bruno.
-Field: No Field**
-- Growlithe, Lv.
-22, Serious Nature, IVs: 10
-- Herdier, Lv.
-23, Serious Nature, IVs: 10
+!battle(["Bruno", :MeteorGrunt, 1], "Forest Field")

 Defeat him to free Police Officer #3.

-Back in the Underroot go up and grab a hidden *Purple Shard*.
+Back in the Underroot, go up and grab a hidden *Purple Shard*.
 To the left you'll find a hidden *Exp.
 Candy S* and a stationary **Seviper**.

 Up and to the right you can get a hidden *Energy Root* and *Red Shard*, and free Police Officer #4.
 Head down and pass under the waterfall to the right.
 Head right for a hidden *Dire Hit* and *Poké Ball*.
 Back left from here, head up.
 This was an area we visited earlier - you can access the main part of the jungle via these stairs.

-Head down from here and take the stairs downward.
+Still in the Underroot, head down from here and take the stairs downward on the east side of the waterfall.
 Hug the left wall as you go down.
 You'll find a *Potion*, *Blue Shard*, *Energy Powder*, *Heavy Ball*, and an *Elemental Seed* on the ground.
 Use the Light Shard if you need it and head back up.

 At the first fork, now go to the right.
 Grab a hidden *Oran Berry* and a *Hyper Potion* on the ground.
 Back up from here, take a right at the next fork.

-Go to the right when you can, get a hidden *Ice Heal*, and emerge into the jungle once more.
+Go to the right when you can, get a hidden *Ice Heal*, and continue right to emerge into the jungle once more.

 ### Finishing Up in the Jungle

 Head out and to the right, and you'll actually pop out in Beryl Ward.
 There is a hidden *Super Potion* and a *PP Up* here.
 Head into this library.

-You can walk on the tops of bookshelves in here, do so to get *TM20 Safeguard* as well as the *Corrosive Field Readout*.
+You can walk on the tops of bookshelves in here, do so to get *TM20 Safeguard* in the bottom-left corner as well as the *Corrosive Field Readout*.
 Enter the door on the right.
 Inside you'll find an *Ill-Fated Doll* and by talking to Growlithe and then the crevasse you find will find out what happened to Police Officer #5.
 Reading on the job: never again.

 Enter the left room of the library if you'd like.
 Inside you'll meet a man.